mea-solutionsfactory/solutions/README.md

 This repository is intended to provide you quickstarts for frequently requested scenarios.

+## How to a solution?

+As a team member you have access to create a new solution by cloning this repository and following the **Storage Conventions** for the lab.

+The initial skeleton of the lab should include the `skeleton/README.md` solution file.

+## Git repository best practices

+> Some of the best practices and recommendations described in this guide in terms of *Git Branching Strategy* are based from this model: [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/)

+The branching strategy recommended to maintain your solutions follows a three-stages and tagging approach.

+In order to create a new branch, you can run the following command:

+     # git branch -b NAME_OF_BRANCH

+In order to jump into your new branch, you can run the command:

+     # git checkout NAME_OF_BRANCH

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a